jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of BEATS is 1.2.2, released on June 13, 2011.
-This is a minor release which includes two bug fixes:
+The latest stable version of BEATS is 1.2.3, released on December 31, 2011.
+This is a minor release which includes two improvements:

-* Bug fix: Compatibility issues with Windows.
-Thanks to Luis Lavena for mentioning the problem and how to fix it.
+* Bug fix: You can now use `~` in sound file paths, and it will correctly expand to your home folder.
+(At least on UNIX OSes, I'm not sure if that works on Windows).
-* Bug fix: Return the correct status code when BEATS terminates, to improve scriptability.
+* The new `--path` option allows setting the base path from which relative sound file paths are searched for.

 Installation
 ------------

-To install the latest stable version (1.2.2) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:
+To install the latest stable version (1.2.3) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:

     gem install beats